Le Havre, Seine-Maritime tourism & sightseeing

 Tourist classifications for Le Havre

-Le Havre has received the following tourist classifications: listed town of Art and History ;
+Le Havre is classified as a listed town of Art and History

 The French version of this page is at Le Havre (Francais)